unicode-org/message-format-wg/spec/registry.md

 > {{You see {$color :adjective article=indefinite accord=$object} {$object}!}}
 >```

-# Default Registry for LDML45
+# Default Registry

-This section describes the functions which each implementation MUST provide to be conformant with the LDML45 Technical Preview of MessageFormat v2.
+This section describes the functions which each implementation MUST provide to be conformant with this specification.

 ## String Value Selection and Formatting